 Summary: The GSUMC Bell Choir leads us in worship during the year and carries a musical message of love to care facilities in the Richmond area.
-Last year, the Bell Choir played at Colonial Williamsburg’s “Grand Illumination” to open the Christmas Season.
+Each year, the Bell Choir plays at Colonial Williamsburg’s “Grand Illumination” to open the Christmas Season.

 Meetings: Every Wednesday at 6:45 p.m.

 Summary: The Adult choir leads us in worship most Sundays.
-The choir traditionally sings Christmas and Easter cantatas, as well as for Homecoming and other special occasions.
+The choir traditionally sings Christmas and Easter cantatas, as well as provides special music for Homecoming and other special occasions.